readthedocs/ext-theme/docs/phase-i.rst

   configuration file we executed with (replacing no-op commands like ``cat conf.py``).
 * Marketing pages and landing pages like the `community home page <https://readthedocs.org>`_.
-  These will be addressed with the next phase(s) of work
+  These will be addressed with the next phase(s) of work.
+We will port to SUI for now, and will think more about polish of these pages in the following phases of work.

 UIs we should address
 `````````````````````